-Last week saw the above release of Canadian Katrina Van Wijk’s The Creation of TiTs Deep, Chapter 1.
-The eight-minute film documents Van Wijk and a cadre of hard-charging ladies road-tripping and kayaking around the U.S., hitting whitewater hot-spots from Washington state to West Virginia.
+Last week saw the above release of Canadian Katrina Van Wijk's The Creation of TiTs Deep, Chapter 1.
+The eight-minute film documents Van Wijk and a cadre of hard-charging female paddlers road-tripping and kayaking around the U.S., hitting whitewater hot-spots from Washington state to West Virginia.

 "It's basically girl kayak porn," says Van Wijk, an Ottawa native who placed third in the women's overall competition at this past winter's Whitewater Grand Prix in Chile.
 "There's some good old-fashioned kayaking and a little bit of ... other things.
 The whole project is meant to empower women to feel more confident and push themselves in extreme sports."

-The footage features Van Wijk and her friends, including New Zealand’s Louise Urwin and Louise Jull, as well as American Erin Clancey, stomping classics like Spirit Falls on Washington’s Little White Salmon River and Virginia’s Great Falls of the Potomac, throwing tricks on big waves in Quebec, staying limber between runs with group yoga, and sampling the fine culinary fare at Gauley Fest.
+The footage features Van Wijk and her fellow female paddlers, including New Zealand's Louise Urwin and Louise Jull, as well as American Erin Clancey, stomping classics like Spirit Falls on Washington’s Little White Salmon River and Virginia's Great Falls of the Potomac, throwing tricks on big waves in Quebec, staying limber between runs with group yoga, and sampling the fine culinary fare at Gauley Fest.